 - 1. Load the washer. - Pour measured chlorine bleach carefully into dispenser.
 Do not let bleach splash, drip or run down into washer basket.
 Undiluted bleach will damage any fabric it touches. - 3.
 Start the washer.
 Bleach will be diluted automatically during wash part of cycle.

-NOTE: Do not add all-fabric bleach to the dispenser.
+NOTE: Do not add powdered chlorine or allfabric bleach to the dispenser.
 The dispenser can clog.